chrisleewoo/LLDJ/README.md

 This project is to help me familiarize myself with the audio capabilities of the Love2D engine, as well as to learn some Lua scripting.

-This program can:\n
+This program can:
   generate audible waveforms
   apply effects
   play with keyboard controls
   change waveforms and octaves

 I still have some work including:

-Build sequencer
+  -Build sequencer

-Create GUI
+  -Create GUI